 Training, Other Qualifications and Advancement for Registered Nurses

-A nurse may choose to obtain a bachelors of science degree in nursing (BSN), an associate degree in nursing (ADN) or a diploma.
+A nurse may choose to obtain a bachelor of science degree in nursing (BSN), an associate degree in nursing (ADN), or a diploma.
 ADN programs usually take about two years to complete and are typically offered by junior or community colleges, while BSN programs last about four years and are offered at colleges and universities.
 A diploma program is provided by hospitals and typically last three years.
 Requirements for most entry-level staff nursing positions include a license and graduation from any of the three types of educational programs.

-Accelerated BSN programs are reserved for aspiring nurses who have a bachelors degree in another field.
+Accelerated BSN programs are reserved for aspiring nurses who have a bachelor’s degree in another field.
 They usually last 12 to 18 months.
-Accelerated MSN programs are reserved for those who have a bachelors degree or higher in another field.
+Accelerated MSN programs are reserved for those who have a bachelor’s degree or higher in another field.

-Nursing students take a combination of academic classes in the sciences in combination with supervised clinical experience provided by hospital departments in psychiatry, maternity, pediatrics and surgery.
+Nursing students take a combination of academic classes in the sciences in combination with supervised clinical experience provided by hospital departments in psychiatry, maternity, pediatrics, and surgery.

-All States and US territories require that registered nursing students graduate from an approved nursing program and pass the National Council Licensure Examination (NCLEX-RN) in order to obtain licensure.
-There may be other eligibility requirements varying by State.
+All states and US territories require that registered nursing students graduate from an approved nursing program and pass the National Council Licensure Examination (NCLEX-RN) in order to obtain licensure.
+There may be other eligibility requirements varying by state.
 Continuing education is usually required to maintain licensure, as technological and medical advances are constantly occurring.

-Registered nurses may choose to become credentialed in specialties such as informatics, gerontology, pediatrics, ambulatory care and many others.
+Registered nurses may choose to become credentialed in specialties such as informatics, gerontology, pediatrics, ambulatory care, and many others.
 Although credentialing is voluntary, employers prefer it.
-Nurses may obtain credentials from the American Nursing Credentialing Center, the National league for Nursing, and other organizations.
+Nurses may obtain credentials from the American Nursing Credentialing Center, the National League for Nursing, and other organizations.

 Employment and Job Outlook for Registered Nurses

 In hospitals, employment growth is supposed to move slowly.
 Although the intensity of care is likely to increase, causing the need for more nurses per patient, the number of patients who stay in the hospital for more than 24 hours will stay similar.
-However, in hospital outpatient facilities should expect a rapid growth.
+However, hospital outpatient facilities should expect rapid growth.